Skip to main content

 You will receive an invitation from the University to book online for a place on a ceremony.
 Look out for this email during Michaelmas Term in your final year.

-You will be guaranteed a place on a ceremony in the summer following the end of your degree.
-If you choose to decline this invitation, but would like to attend a future ceremony, please contact us to be added to a waiting list.
+If you choose to decline a place on a ceremony within the cycle of ceremonies offered to you, but you would like to attend a future ceremony, please contact us to be added to a waiting list.

-Once you have booked through the University, you will be contacted by Balliol to arrange drinks reception tickets.
+Once you have booked through the University, you will be contacted by Balliol to arrange drinks reception tickets, gown hire, and photography.
 Read the Graduation FAQs for more information.

 Current students: postgraduate research courses

-Please apply to graduate promptly after receiving your leave to supplicate, otherwise you won't be guaranteed a place and might have to go on a waiting list.
+Please apply to graduate promptly after receiving your leave to supplicate, otherwise you may have to go on a waiting list.

-Once you have booked, you will be contacted by Balliol to arrange drinks reception tickets.
+Once you have booked, you will be contacted by Balliol to arrange drinks reception tickets, gown hire, and photography.
 Read the Graduation FAQs for more information.

 Old Members and MA degrees